Wonthaggi Non-Directional Beacon - c.1960s

 Perhaps surprisingly, NDBs did not appear in Australia until the Second World War.
 At that time and into the 1950s they were known as 'Homers'.
 Aircraft at first used a radio-compass, a receiver with a hand-tuned antenna which enabled the pilot or navigator to measure the relative position of the beacon from the aircraft.
 From the 1960s the radio-compass gave way to the Automatic Direction Finder (ADF), which performs the antenna-tuning function automatically.

 The photograph above shows the Wonthaggi, Vic, NDB in the 1960s.
 This very typical installation comprises a transmitter hut containing dual transmitters (for redundancy) feeding a vertical aerial, which can just be made out to the right of the hut.
-The mast in the background is one of two such.
+The tower in the background is one of two such.
 The vertical antenna is suspended from horizontal cables strung between the masts.
+The later photo below shows the Wonthaggi NDB on 27 October 1968.
+The two towers supporting the central aerial are clearly seen.

 Click here to see photos of a current NDB